Materials-Consortia/materials-consortia.github.io/README.md

-# OPTiMaDe Web Site
+# OPTIMADE Web Site

-This folder contains the source code for the [OPTiMaDe website](http://www.optimade.org).
+This folder contains the source code for the [OPTIMADE website](http://www.optimade.org).

 ## Local testing